ramonskie/codex/openstack.md

 ## Use Terraform

-Once the requirements for Openstack are met, we can put it all together and build out your shiny new networks, routers, security groups and bastion host.
+Once the requirements for OpenStack are met, we can put it all together and build out your shiny new networks, routers, security groups and bastion host.
 Change to the `terraform/openstack` sub-directory of this repository before we begin.